The 11th NYC Musical Saw Festival

 * Meet the oldest saw player – 95 years old sawist who’s been playing for 75 years and is still performing!

-* The ‘Chorus of the Saws’ (all participating musical saw players playing together, accompanied by piano).
+* The ‘Chorus of the Saws’ (all participating musical saw players playing together, accompanied by Judy Dimino on organ and piano).

 The musical saw player who travels the farthest in order to attend the festival is considered the “guest of honor”.